Pushing the Capture Limit of Thermionic Gun Linacs: 1D tracking code for cavity optimization

 A 1D tracking code was developed to optimize the length and E-field amplitude of each cell by assessing the exit/arrival phases and energies of electrons at each cell as a function of the launch phase.
 This is a method originally proposed for the design of electron bunching for high-efficiency klystrons~\cite{Igor2015}.
+This code doesn't include space charge and only used for a fast and efficient scan of parameters, and that the optimized result from this initial optimization will be verified and further optimized by ASTRA simulations that include transverse plane and space charge effects.
 The exit phase is the RF phase in which an electron exits a cell.
 The launch phase is the RF phase an electron enters the first cell.
 The aim is to maximize the range of launch phases which result in the same exit phase after the first few cells.
 The code needs as inputs: the E-field profile, RF frequency, particle charge, mass, and initial KE.
 Users also need to specify the maximum tracking time $T_{max}$ and number of time steps $N_{steps}$.
 The code computes the distance traveled by the particle $dz$ during the time interval of $dt = T_{max}/N_{steps}$.
 The velocity of the particle is obtained by using its KE.
 The change in the KE during this time interval is